fbeauKmi/KlickyNG_probe_mod/README.md

 only ABS

 ### Modified parts
+- KlickyNG_probe_body :
-- KlickyNG_probe_body (make consistent print part by calibrate wall width and thickness with regard to slicer settings, Original one makes inclined plane , reduce it by increasing thickness of flat plane, 0.8mm(4 layers) instead of 0.65mm )
+   * Make consistent print part by calibrate wall width and thickness with regard to slicer settings
+   * Original one makes inclined plane , reduce it by increasing thickness of flat plane, 0.8mm(4 layers) instead of 0.65mm
-- KlickyNG_probe_insert_2.75mm (increase depth for magnet by 0.1mm to reduce gap between in sert and body)
+   * Add holes to easyly remove magnets (in case of next gen 2)
+   * Add slots to help alignement (no consequenses on dock_probe)
+- KlickyNG_probe_insert_2.75mm and KlickyNG_probe_insert_3mm :
-- KlickyNG_probe_insert_3mm (increase depth for magnet by 0.1mm to reduce gap between in sert and body)
+   * Increase depth for magnet by 0.1mm to reduce gap between insert and body
+   * remove slope of microswitch holder (less then 1 layer) does not make any difference

 ## The toolhead mount

-Nothing done at this time
+Nothing done for now

 ### To do/try
 - reduce front magnet holder to get the probe closer.